-When a game is played under the conditions of advanced handicap play, the laws of both advanced play (Law 39 and the relevant parts of Law 46) and handicap play (Laws 42 to 44 and Law 47) apply subject to the following modifications:
+When a game is played under the conditions of advanced handicap play, the laws of both advanced play (Law 39 for singles; the relevant parts of Law 46 or Law 49 for doubles) and handicap play (Laws 42 to

+44 for singles; Law 47 or Law 50 for doubles) apply subject to the following modifications.

-App.4.1 BISQUES IN RELATION TO LIFT OR CONTACT Any half-bisque or bisque is counted as part of the "preceding turn" for the purpose of determining the entitlement to a lift or contact under Law 39.
+A4.1 BISQUES IN RELATION TO LIFT OR CONTACT Any half-bisque or bisque is counted as part of the "preceding turn" for the purpose of determining the entitlement to a lift or contact under the applicable one of Laws 39, 46 and 49.
 There is no restriction on taking a half-bisque or bisque after a turn in which a lift or contact has been taken.

-App.4.2 PEGGING OUT IN ADVANCED HANDICAP GAMES The restriction on pegging out the striker's ball in Law 43 does not apply.
+A4.2 PEGGING OUT IN ADVANCED HANDICAP GAMES The restriction on pegging out the striker's ball in Law 43 does not apply.

-Appendix 5 One ball play
+Appendix 5 One-ball play

-When a game is played under the conditions of one ball play, the laws of ordinary level singles play, together with those of advanced and/or handicap singles play if specified, apply subject to the following modifications.
+When a game is played under the conditions of one-ball play, the laws applicable to level singles play, together with those of advanced (Law 39) and/or handicap (Laws 42 to 44) singles play if specified, apply subject to the following modifications.

-App.5.1 AN OUTLINE OF THE GAME Each side consists of a single player who plays one ball, of any distinct colour, throughout.
+A5.1 OBJECTIVE OF THE GAME Each side consists of a single player who plays one ball, of any distinct colour, throughout.
 The object of the game is for each side to make its ball score 12 hoop points and a peg point, a total of 13 points, before the other side.

-App.5.2 THE START OF A GAME Law 11.2.2 concerning the third and fourth turns of the game does not apply.
+A5.2 THE START OF A GAME $\,$ Law 11.2.2 concerning the third and fourth turns of the game does not apply.

-App.5.3 ADVANCED PLAY Laws 39.6 and 39.7 and the reference to the partner ball in Law 39.4 do not apply.
+A5.3 ADVANCED PLAY Laws 39.4.2, 39.4.3, 39.6 and 39.7 do not apply.

-App.5.4 HANDICAP PLAY Unless otherwise advertised in the conditions for the event, the number of bisques to be given is one third of the difference between the handicaps of the players.
+A5.4 HANDICAP PLAY Unless otherwise advertised in the conditions for the event, the number of bisques to be given is one third of the difference between the handicaps of the players, rounded to the nearest half or full bisque, except that handicaps below 2 are adjusted as follows before taking the difference: